-6. Waiver of Registration Fee and Tuition for Graduate Assistantships a.
-Registration Fee b.
-Non-resident Tuition
+- 6. Waiver of Registration Fee and Tuition for Graduate Assistantships - A. Registration Fee

 Any graduate student appointed to the position of Graduate Assistant whose appointment is equal to or greater than fifty percent (50%) may be granted registration fees in addition to the stipend.